Rio de Janeiro in August: Weather, beaches and what to do

 For a broader look at how Rio's climate shifts across the year, the full weather guide covers it in detail.

-Can I go to the beach in August?
+Can I go to the beach in Rio de Janeiro in August?

 Yes, August beaches have a particular quality that summer simply can't match.

 The school holidays ended in late July, which means the Brazilian families who filled the sand have returned home.
-What's left is a beach that belongs mostly to locals, expats, and international visitors.
-The water sits around 21°C–22°C (70°F–72°F) — refreshing rather than cold — and the afternoons are relaxed in a way that feels distinctly carioca.
+What's left is a beach that belongs mostly to locals with water refreshing rather than cold.

 For a quieter experience, Urca’s Red Beach, Flamengo and Glória beaches are worth considering in August.
-They're often passed over in summer due to water quality concerns, but the dry season reduces runoff significantly and the setting is hard to beat, with Sugarloaf and the bay as the backdrop.
-Check water quality ratings before you go, but August is consistently one of their better months.
+They're often passed over in summer due to water quality concerns, but the dry season reduces runoff significantly and the setting is hard to beat.

 If you're willing to travel further, Joá and Vidigal follow the same logic, smaller, less visited, and at their cleanest when the rains are absent.
 For a full overview of Rio's less obvious beaches, the hidden beaches guide covers these and others worth seeking out.